Introduction to Pashto (Afghan)

 This SOAS Language Centre course in Pashto is designed to give participants a basic conversational ability in the language.
 The course takes the form of a series of situation contexts in which participants will be asked to understand what is taking place around them and to respond in comprehensible and clear Pashto.

 The course is taught in English and Pashto.
-Class size is normally limited to fifteen to allow close involvement.
+Class size is normally limited to fifteen to allow intensive practice.

 Summary of course contents (by session)